What is Dementia?

 Two abnormal structures called plaques and tangles are prime suspects in damaging and killing nerve cells.
 Plaques build up between nerve cells.
 They contain deposits of a protein fragment called beta-amyloid (BAY-tuh AM-uh-loyd).
 Tangles are twisted fibers of another protein called tau (rhymes with “wow”).
 Tangles form inside dying cells.
 Though most people develop some plaques and tangles as they age, those with Alzheimer’s tend to develop far more.
 The plaques and tangles tend to form in a predictable pattern, beginning in areas important in learning and memory and then spreading to other regions [such as language and mobility].
 Scientists are not absolutely sure what role plaques and tangles play in Alzheimer’s disease.
 Most experts believe they somehow block communication among nerve cells and disrupt activities that cells need to survive.

-A condition in which the brain changes of more than one cause of dementia occur simultaneously, for example the abnormal protein deposits associated with Alzheimer’s disease coexist with blood vessel problems linked to vascular dementia.
+Mixed Dementia - a condition in which the brain changes of more than one cause of dementia occur simultaneously, for example the abnormal protein deposits associated with Alzheimer’s disease coexist with blood vessel problems linked to vascular dementia.

 (1) Memory Loss that Disrupts Daily Life